cyberark/community/CONTRIBUTING.md

 - From here you will engage in conversation with the reviewer(s) until they are satisfied with the branch state, and confirm that it is ready to merge into master.
 Once the PR is approved (Marked as "Approved" in Github), you are ready to merge your changes!

+## Contributing to this project
+We want to provide our community with the best possible experience when they choose to contribute to one of our projects.
+That means constant improvements to this project and the documentation therein.

+Looking through [issues for this project](https://github.com/cyberark/community/issues) is a great way to see what we're doing to improve the community experience, and to see what we're planning for the future.

+If you have an idea for something that could be added or improved, feel free to submit an issue yourself!

 ## Tips For Making a Project Open to Contributions
 Since standards for contribution can vary from project to project, it's beneficial to use the